UnlyEd/universal-language-detector/README.md

     console.log('Custom error handler:');
     console.error(error);
   },
-  resolveSecondaryLanguage: (primaryLanguage, fallbackLanguage, acceptedLanguages, errorHandler) => {
+  resolveSecondaryLanguage: (primaryLanguage, fallbackLanguage, acceptedLanguages, errorHandler) => { // If not provided, a default implementation that only covers very simple use cases (2 languages) will be used
     switch (primaryLanguage) {
       case 'fr':
         return 'en';